Phase transitions in time complexity of Brownian circuits

 \section{Fokker-Planck Equation and Master Equation}

-In this appendix, we summarize the relationship between the master equation and the Fokker-Planck equation to clarify notation and assumptions~\cite{Kampen1992}.
-The master equation describes stochastic dynamics on a discrete state space, while the Fokker-Planck equation provides its continuous limit in the diffusive regime.
+In this appendix, we summarize the relationship between the master equation and the Fokker--Planck equation to clarify the notation and assumptions~\cite{Kampen1992}.
+The master equation describes the stochastic dynamics in a discrete state space, whereas the Fokker--Planck equation provides its continuous limit in the diffusive regime.
 Here, we derive the Fokker-Planck equation from the master equation in a one-dimensional system with $N$ discrete states.

-The master equation for the discrete space is given by Eq.~(\ref{master equation}).
-To take the continuous limit, we introduce the scaling transformation for the position $x$ and the displacement $\Delta x$ in terms of the state index $i$:
+The master equation for discrete space is given by Eq.~(\ref{master equation}).
+To take the continuous limit, we introduce a scaling transformation for position $x$ and displacement $\Delta x$ in terms of the state index $i$: